redis/redis-doc/topics/cluster-spec.md

 Redis Cluster is a distributed implementation of Redis with the following goals, in order of importance in the design:

 * High performance and linear scalability up to 1000 nodes.
-* No merge operations in order to play well with values size and semantics typical of the Redis data model.
+There are no proxies, asynchronous replication is used, and no merge operations are performed on values.
-* Write safety: the system tries to retain all the writes originating from clients connected with the majority of the nodes.
-However there are small windows where acknowledged writes can be lost.
+* Acceptable degree of write safety: the system tries (in a best-effort way) to retain all the writes originating from clients connected with the majority of the master nodes.
+Usually there are small windows where acknowledged writes can be lost.
+Windows to lose acknowledged writes are larger when clients are in a minority partition.
 * Availability: Redis Cluster is able to survive to partitions where the majority of the master nodes are reachable and there is at least a reachable slave for every master node that is no longer reachable.

 What is described in this document is implemented in the `unstable` branch of the Github Redis repository.
 Redis Cluster has now entered the beta stage, so new betas are released every month and can be found in the [download page](http://redis.io/download) of the Redis web site.